UrosHCS/nest-starter/README.md

 ## Env variables

-There are two important environment variables that impact the app setup: `NODE_ENV` and `RUNTIME_LANGUAGE`.
-Running the app with `node src/main` will have both of those variables as undefined which is fine.
+There is one important environment variable that impacts the app setup - `NODE_ENV`.
+Default value is `"develop"`.
 Running tests will set NODE_ENV to `"test"`.
-This will do 2 things.
-It will use `.env.test` as the env file and it will use `'src/database/entities/*.ts'` as the path to entity files.
-Running the ts version of pinker will se RUNTIME_LANGUAGE to `'ts'`.
-This will use `'src/database/entities/*.ts'` as the path to entity files but it will use the default `.env` file.
+The only difference at the moment is that test env will use `.env.test` instead of `.env`.